SCM

 Flexible Multidimensional Scaling and smacof Extensions

 Flexible multidimensional scaling (MDS) methods and extensions to the package smacof.
-This package contains various functions, wrappers, methods and classes for fitting, plotting and displaying a large number of different flexible MDS models (some as of yet unpublished).
-These are: Torgerson scaling (Torgerson, 1958, ISBN:978-0471879459) with powers, Sammon mapping (Sammon, 1969, ) with ratio and interval optimal scaling, Multiscale MDS (Ramsay, 1977, ) with ratio and interval optimal scaling, S-stress MDS (ALSCAL; Takane, Young & De Leeuw, 1977, ) with ratio and interval optimal scaling, elastic scaling (McGee, 1966, ) with ratio and interval optimal scaling, r-stress MDS (De Leeuw, Groenen & Mair, 2016, ) with ratio, interval and non-metric optimal scaling, power-stress MDS (POST-MDS; Buja & Swayne, 2002 ) with ratio and interval optimal scaling, restricted power-stress (Rusch, Mair & Hornik, 2021, ) with ratio and interval optimal scaling, approximate power-stress with ratio optimal scaling (Rusch, Mair & Hornik, 2021, ), Box-Cox MDS (Chen & Buja, 2013, ), local MDS (Chen & Buja, 2009, ), curvilinear component analysis (Demartines & Herault, 1997, ) and curvilinear distance analysis (Lee, Lendasse & Verleysen, 2004, ).
-There also are experimental models (e.g., sparsified MDS and sparsified POST-MDS).
-Some functions are suitably flexible to allow any other sensible combination of explicit power transformations for weights, distances and input proximities with implicit ratio, interval or non-metric optimal scaling of the input proximities.
+This package contains various functions, wrappers, methods and classes for fitting, plotting and displaying a large number of different flexible MDS models.
+These are: Torgerson scaling (Torgerson, 1958, ISBN:978-0471879459) with powers, Sammon mapping (Sammon, 1969, ) with ratio and interval optimal scaling, Multiscale MDS (Ramsay, 1977, ) with ratio and interval optimal scaling, s-stress MDS (ALSCAL; Takane, Young & De Leeuw, 1977, ) with ratio and interval optimal scaling, elastic scaling (McGee, 1966, ) with ratio and interval optimal scaling, r-stress MDS (De Leeuw, Groenen & Mair, 2016, ) with ratio, interval, splines and nonmetric optimal scaling, power-stress MDS (POST-MDS; Buja & Swayne, 2002 ) with ratio and interval optimal scaling, restricted power-stress (Rusch, Mair & Hornik, 2021, ) with ratio and interval optimal scaling, approximate power-stress with ratio optimal scaling (Rusch, Mair & Hornik, 2021, ), Box-Cox MDS (Chen & Buja, 2013, ), local MDS (Chen & Buja, 2009, ), curvilinear component analysis (Demartines & Herault, 1997, ), curvilinear distance analysis (Lee, Lendasse & Verleysen, 2004, ), nonlinear MDS with optimal dissimilarity powers functions (De Leeuw, 2024, ), sparsified (power) MDS and sparsified multidimensional (power) distance analysis aka extended curvilinear (power) component analysis and extended curvilinear (power) distance analysis (Rusch, 2024, ).
+Some functions are suitably flexible to allow any other sensible combination of explicit power transformations for weights, distances and input proximities with implicit ratio, interval, splines or nonmetric optimal scaling of the input proximities.
 Most functions use a Majorization-Minimization algorithm.
-Currently the methods are only available for one-mode data (symmetric dissimiliarity matrices).
+Currently the methods are only available for one-mode two-way data (symmetric dissimilarity matrices).

 R install command: install.packages("smacofx", repos="http://R-Forge.R-project.org")